udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 To reduce training time I cropped the image to concentrate only on the road and resized the image to (64, 64, 3).
 To better train my network I randomly choose images from the three cameras with corresponding adjustment to steering angle.
 I normalized and mean centered the images as part of preprocessing.
 I found that my first model(LeNet) did well with respect to keeping the vehicle on track but the mean square error plot showed that the model was overfitting at the end of 5 epochs.

+![alt text][image14]

-To combat the overfitting, I modified the model by adding another Fully Connected layer.
+To combat the overfitting, I introduced dropouts.
+After few experiments, I also added another fully connected layer(model.py line 188) after the last convolution layer.
+Below are the trail and error results:

+Dropout with 0.3

+![alt text][image15]

+Dropout with 0.4

+![alt text][image16]

+Dropout with 0.2

+![alt text][image17]

+Increased the epochs to 10, keeping 0.2 dropout

+![alt text][image18]

+Introduced another fully connected layer with 1000 neurons

+![alt text][image19]

+Reduced the epochs to 8

+![alt text][image20]

+Changed the dropout to 0.3 after the fully connected layer with 1000 neurons and kept other dropouts at 0.2

+![alt text][image21]

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle had difficulty recovering from sides.
-To improve the driving behavior in these cases, I modified the pre-processing section so that the training images were in RGB format.
-This is the same format which drive.py uses.
+To improve the driving behavior in these cases, instead of training the model with only center image I randomly choose images from the three cameras with corresponding adjustment to steering angle.

+I ran the simulator again and this time the car was doing good at the sides and turns but it wasnt driving smoothly.
+After digging into the forum discussions I got to know that the cv2.imread function that i used in model.py reads images in BGR format whereas the drive.py reads in images in RGB format.
+So I converted my images to RGB before training the model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.